ezraporter/AWS-Educational-Training/ACloudGuru_Solutions_Architect_Associate_Notes.md

 ![Kinesis Data Fireshose](/img/kinesis_data_firehose.png)

-Kinesis Data Analytics, paired with Stream or Firehose, lets you analyze data using SQL.
+:bulb: Kinesis Data Analytics, paired with Stream or Firehose, lets you analyze data using SQL.

 - Easy to use
 - No servers to manage, scaling is handled automatically